4900 California Ave 2nd floor, Bakersfield, CA 93309

 For any of your tax planning compliance and controversy needs in Bakersfield, contact the Lawyers at The Tax Law Offices of David W. Klasing today.
 Our experienced Tax Lawyers offer a reduced-rate consultation on new cases or engagements.
 Call (661) 432-1480 or 800-681-1295 or contact us online today to schedule a reduce rate initial consultation at our Bakersfield tax law offices, or at one of our other convenient locations across Southern California.

-Bakersfield Tax Attorney and CPA
+Bakersfield Dual-licensed Tax Audit Attorney and CPA

-For those who live and work in Bakersfield, the various local, state and federal tax regulations can be a bit overwhelming, necessitating the need for a tax attorney based in Bakersfield.
+For those who live and work in Bakersfield, the various local, California state and federal tax regulations can be a bit overwhelming, necessitating the need for a tax attorney based in Bakersfield.
 As a taxpayer, you may primarily deal with federal and state tax regulations here, but you also may have some local taxes to pay.

 If you find yourself confused by the various tax situations you’re facing, the last thing you want to do is complete tax forms without fully understanding what you are doing.
-And don’t just assume state and federal tax forms require the same information, as they may be significantly different, which causes further confusion for some Bakersfield taxpayers.
+And don’t just assume California state and federal tax forms require the same information, as they may be significantly different, which causes further confusion for some Bakersfield taxpayers.

 If you make a mistake in these forms, you could be subject to an audit, which could lead to penalties, back taxes, and interest payments.
 In certain cases, you could end up facing criminal tax charges.